The Compot is unique. It does not need to be dry to work. If fact – wet and slushy is perfect

 Soaking your scraps in your wastewater will make the waste disappear quicker as well as allowing you to add a lot more waste to your pots than you would otherwise be able to do.
 Especially if you are on water restrictions.

 You might find roots growing into your Compot because the surrounding soil is so dry that the plants are finding their way into the pot because that is where all the moisture and nutrients are.
 Keep the water up to your plants or you might find it easier to move the pot to a better spot.
 Alternately add water retention material to the soil (such as Zeolite) to make water available to the plants when the soil is dry.
 If it is a big tree you might need to add soil conditioner as well until your pots have improved the soil sufficiently to retain water and not require further assistance.

 Another option is to put some of your dog’s poop in with your waste.
 Many dogs don’t like the smell of their own poop so will not touch the Compot.
 But don’t do this in your veggie garden.
 You can use the Compot just for disposing of dog poo also.
 It works a treat, but be sure to moisten the dog poo as the worms will not eat the dry waste and neither will the Soldier Flies.
-But the Compot works better is you mix your kitchen waste with your dog waste because it seems to give them a variety of food to eat.
+But the Compot works better if you mix your kitchen waste with your dog waste because it seems to give the bugs a variety of food to eat.
 So you can use your Compot for ALL your kitchen waste and animal excrement.